Solinea/goldstone-server/docs/INSTALL.md

 ```

 ## Direct Logs and Events to the Goldstone Server

+**_ Note that this procedure will modify the configuration of your OpenStack server(s).
+All changed configuration files will be backed up with a file of the form name.{timestamp}. _**

 With Goldstone installed, the only task left is to configure OpenStack servers to send logs and events to the Goldstone server.
 Execute the following command to perform the configuration, substituting appropriate values for names and addresses:
 The final configuration